VincentSchmid/dayzLootEditor/README.md

 Built upon a MySQL database that will be automatically generated and some manual editing of item links. written in python.

-## Running the code
-Requires pyodbc
-main file to run is frontent.py
-works best with python 3.9
-mysql odbc 5.3 required
-aswell as a mysql database somewhere

 ## Install
 first off you need MYSQL x64 Server and ODBC Driver 8.0 x64